 Lynnel is our new CIA exam blogger from the Philippines.
 She writes every Friday.

 Hello everyone!
 I wish you had spent your holidays well and I wish you a happy new year.
 I’ve been out of town for a few days and went to one of the beaches here in the Philippines.
 I feel refreshed and determined to start the year right.

 For those who haven’t read my first blog post, I mentioned there that I started reviewing May last year, took the first part in September, and failed.
 I re-started my review in October 2016.
 The following are my CIA Exam study techniques:

 First, I think it’s important to understand the potential length of your CIA exam study time.
 I am thankful that Stephanie made a review calendar which helped me the most.
 I used the calendar in comprehensive mode and studied Monday to Friday from 8 am- 5 pm with an hour of lunch break.
-I am proud to say that I stick on the schedule and finished it on time.
+I am proud to say that I stick to the schedule and finished it on time.

-I studied Parts 1 and 2 as well as Part 3 of Governance, Risk Management, IT and Accounting (ratios).
-I read section by section of each chapter and answer each section on test mode afterwards.
+I studied Parts 1 and 2 as well as Part 3 of Governance, Risk Management, IT, and Accounting (ratios).
+I read section by section of each chapter and answered each section on test mode afterward.

 This technique is effective because I would find out what areas in that section I overlooked and misunderstood.
-Just in case I’ve encountered incorrect answers I would read and understand what makes the answer incorrect.
-It would be helpful if you could retract on that section of your book which makes the answer incorrect.
+Just in case I encountered incorrect answers, I would read and understand what made the answer incorrect.

-I also plan to work on the practice test (125 questions) few weeks before the exam for exam simulation.
+I also plan to work on the practice test (125 questions) a few weeks before the exam for an exam simulation.